Multi-step Jailbreaking Privacy Attacks on ChatGPT: Related Works

 \section{Related Works}

 \textbf{LLMs and privacy attacks towards LMs.} Originating from LMs~\cite{radford-2019-language,devlin-etal-2019-bert,2020t5}, LLMs increase their model sizes and data scales with fine-grained training techniques and objectives~\cite{OpenAI2023GPT4TR,ouyang2022training,2022flant5}.
-Previously, LMs are widely criticized for their information leakage issues.
+Previously, LMs are widely criticized for their information leakage issues. \citet{Chen2023APT} discussed general large generative models' potential privacy leakage issues for both NLP and CV fields.
 Several studies~\cite{Lukas2023AnalyzingLO,huang-etal-2022-large,carlini-2021-extracting} suggested that LMs tend to memorize their training data and partial private information might be recovered given specific prompts. \citet{mireshghallah-etal-2022-empirical} proposed membership inference attacks on fine-tuned LMs and suggested that these LMs' private fine-tuning data were vulnerable to extraction attacks.
 On the other hand, a few works~\cite{li-2022-dont,Pan-2020-Privacy,song-information-2020} examined information leakage issues on LMs' embeddings during inference time.
 Evolved from LMs, LLMs adopt various defenses against malicious use cases. \citet{openai2022moderation} built a holistic system for content detection to avoid undesired content from hate speech to harmful content. \citet{OpenAI2023GPT4TR} fine-tuned the GPT-4 model to reject queries about private information.
 It is still unclear whether safety-enhanced LLMs inherit the privacy issues of LMs.
-In this work, we extend training data extraction attacks toward LLMs.
+In this work, we study PII extraction on LLMs.